Ali Summit and Negro Industrial and Economic Union

 Union members were also involved in the political affairs of Cleveland’s Black community.
 Nearly one year after the Hough Uprising, Brown lambasted Black and White city leaders for avoiding to meet with Hough and Glenville residents to alleviate racial tensions.
 Through the Hough Progressive Youth Center, which was established through funds from the Greater Cleveland Associated Foundation, the Union provided work training and job opportunities to more than 130 Black youth in the Center’s first year.
 Youth jobs clocked in over 30 hours a week and were paid roughly $0.15 more than minimum wage.
 Browns players also taught courses on civil engagement, leadership styles, and democratic ideals.
 In their latter years, Union members turned their political agitation inwards towards their respective sport teams in regards to control over players, financial payments, and the National Football League Players Association.

 The Union achieved remarkable small successes, but overall fell short of many of its goals and could not overcome how race and capitalism are intertwined.
 Most of Black capital went outside of Black residents’ communities and Black-owned businesses often lacked the necessary managerial skills and financial capital.
 Neighborhood exclusion limited where Black entrepreneurs opened shop.
-Many of the enterprises the Union backed endured no longevity.
+Many of the enterprises the Union backed were short lived.

 Despite its limited successes, the Union and its members represented a significant ideological pillar in the civil rights movement.
 By promoting “Green Power,” it sought an alternative solution to racial inequality.
 But through osmosis, it adopted notions of Black Power and instilled racial pride into young people and advocated for self-determination.
 Amidst contemporary athletes’ political activism, the Ali Summit and the Negro Industrial Economic Union remain part of a larger story of professional sports and its inextricable link to racial, political, and economic matters.